Kargo Quickstart

 Verify that the

-s were created with thekargo get stages
+Stages were created with thekargo get stagescommand.kargo get stages --project kargo-simple

 NAME SHARD CURRENT FREIGHT HEALTH PHASE AGE